- About STC

 2020 Call for Presenters

-The Synthetic Turf Council invites all persons interested in sharing an innovative synthetic turf research project, best practice or hot topic to submit a proposal to be considered for presentation during the 2020 STC Annual Membership Meeting on October 19-21, 2020 in Washington, D.C.
+The Synthetic Turf Council invites all persons interested in sharing an innovative synthetic turf research project, best practice or hot topic to submit a proposal to be considered for presentation during the 2020 STC Annual Membership Meeting LIVE on the week of October 19, 2020.